Memoirs with Karuna

 At the same time I had got to know a man living just around the corner from us, he had heard me practicing my new trumpet (a recent present from my parents).
 I got to know Guy quite well, he was in his sixties (not much older than me now !) and had had a colourful life.
 After serving as ground crew in the RAF during WW2 he had become a taxi driver from which he seemed to have recently retired.
 He shared an interest in attempting to play Jazz music and had even managed to make his own cello and double bass, the latter being a lumbering box like structure.
 He also let me try his instruments including a rather nice old alto saxophone.
 I would occasionally join him and some of his other old friends for impromptu music sessions over the next two years or so until he died.

 I drifted in and out of temporary work for two years until the spring of 1983 when I had the chance of a fresh start.
 The lady my mother had been working for as a cleaner (a job acquired through her deaf group) on hearing of my predicament mentioned how a friend's son had recently enroled on a course of teacher training for adult education at a place called Garnett College.
 A month or so after visiting the college (which was a 55 minute bicycle ride away) for an assessment I was accepted onto the course.
 I was able to apply for a grant for the course due to it being vocational - leading to a teaching qualification.
-This meant that like my degree I could attend for free, receiving another grant which included all of my living expenses.
-I successfully completed the couse the following year, receiving a post - graduate Certificate in Education which entitled me to teach in both adult education or secondary schools.
-While at the college I had met a whole new group fo people, some of whom became friends, at the same time I gradually started to drift away from my friendships with Guy and Vince.
+This meant that as with my degree I could in effect attend for free, the grant also covered my living expenses.
+I successfully completed the course the following year, receiving a post - graduate Certificate in Education which entitled me to teach in either adult education or secondary schools.
+While at the college I had met a whole new group of people, some of whom became friends.
+At the same time I gradually started to drift away from my friendships with Guy and Vince.